Germany Sent Arrest Warrant for Nord Stream Explosions Suspect in June

 September 2022

-The multibillion-dollar Nord Stream 1 and 2 pipelines transporting gas under the Baltic Sea were ruptured by a series of blasts in the Swedish and Danish economic zones in September 2022, releasing vast amounts of methane into the air, seven months after the Russia–Ukraine conflict began.
+The multibillion-dollar Nord Stream 1 and 2 pipelines, transporting gas under the Baltic Sea, were ruptured by a series of blasts in the Swedish and Danish economic zones in September 2022 that released vast amounts of methane into the air seven months after the Russia–Ukraine conflict began.

-The first Nord Stream pipeline, which connected Russia and Germany directly under the Baltic Sea, became operational in 2011 and was a key component of Europe’s energy supply.
+The Nord Stream 1 pipeline, which connected Russia and Germany directly under the Baltic Sea, became operational in 2011 and was a key component of Europe’s energy supply.

 Germany has since significantly reduced its Russian natural gas imports and now has deals with Norway, Europe’s biggest gas producer.

-Until now, almost two years on, it remained unclear to the public who was behind the explosions.
+Until now, it remained unclear to the public who was behind the explosions.

 According to investigations conducted by Danish, German and Swedish authorities, leaks in the pipelines were caused by the use of explosives.

-Ukraine country’s President Volodymyr Zelenskyy denied involvement in an interview with Politico, last year.
+Ukrainian President Volodymyr Zelenskyy denied involvement in an interview with Politico last year.

-In a U.N. briefing from April, Larry C. Johnson, political commentator and expert in the field of counter‑terrorism, said that the destruction of the Nord Stream pipelines has inflicted significant economic pain on the people of Germany.
+In a U.N. briefing in April, Larry C. Johnson, a political commentator and expert in the field of counter‑terrorism, said that the destruction of the Nord Stream pipelines has inflicted significant economic pain on the people of Germany.

 U.N. representatives of the Russian Federation have claimed that the destruction of the Nord Stream gas pipelines constituted “a direct threat to international peace and security.”